Photography

 See my Galleries page for more photos.

-Post Processing
+Post Processing in General

 Please note: The following insights reflect my personal opinion and years of experience as a photography enthusiast.

-Post-processing can vary from basic adjustments like cropping, to more complex edits such as lens correction, modifying lighting and colours, or even removing or replacing elements within the photo.
+Post-processing can vary from basic adjustments like cropping, to more advanced edits such as lens correction, modifying lighting and colours, or even removing or replacing elements within the photo.
 There are essentially no boundaries when crafting a piece of art that conveys your feelings about a scene, whether those feelings are immediate or reflective.
 The approach to post-processing will often be influenced by the intended use of the photo, though my comments are primarily focused on art produced in a hobby context.

 There are many different opinions on post-processing photos, some negative (no pun intended).
 The main argument for post-processing is that cameras do not have the dynamic range our eyes have and lenses distort images, so you’re not getting a true representation of the scene as you saw it anyway.